-->

 Our little gem

-The withering
+The secret is in the withering

 Slow and natural.

-We get concentrated grapes
+We obtain concentrated grapes

 and with a unique and unmistakable aromatic profile.